 My family loves this muffin tin meatloaf!
-My kids prefer them over a classic meatloaf and honestly, most nights I do too.
+My kids prefer them over a classic meatloaf or my cheese stuffed meatloaf, and honestly, most nights I do too.
 They taste just as delicious as the traditional recipe, but don’t need to bake as long in the oven.
 Anything quick is always a win in my book!

 Convert your kids to meatloaf lovers with these easy mini meatloaf muffins!
 There’s just something about mini individual portions that makes dinner that much more fun.
 These are an easy twist on the classic recipe and are the perfect serving size for your little ones.
 Regular meatloaf slices can sometimes be a little big for them to eat, but these mini muffins are just the right size.
 No waste or extras leftover on their plate!